blaizard/irspinner/README.md

 ## Features

 * Verical or horizontal
-* Work with mouse and touch events
+* Compatible with touch
+* Support items with variable sizes

 ## &#10003; Try the [examples](https://blaizard.github.io/irspinner/)